ornao/pp5_vintage/README.md

 Once build is finsihed, the build log will tell you build finished deployment
 - Open app to see deployed site

+- I feel myself i have much to add to this project, but i do believe it a MVP and am looking forward to improving it :)

 ## Credits